 - Type mmsys.cpl and hit the Enter key to open the Sound control panel.

-- Under Playback tab, right click on the audio device (speaker) and select Set default.
+- Under Playback tab, right-click on the audio device (speaker) and select Set Default.

 - Click on the Configure button to launch the device (speaker) setup window.

-- Check the boxes Center, Subwoofer and Side pair and click Next.
+- Check the boxes Center, Subwoofer, and Side pair and click Next.

-- Click Finish once the configuration completes.
+- Click Finish once the configuration is completed.

 3. Update Your Audio Drivers

 In some cases, the reason you are not getting 5.1 surround sound from Chrome is due to corrupted drivers.
-It could be that you have outdated, missing or corrupted audio drivers.
+It could be that you have outdated, missing, or corrupted audio drivers.

-All you need to do is to update the audio drivers or uninstall/reinstall the audio driver if the latest version of the driver is already installed.
+All you need to do is update the audio drivers or uninstall/reinstall the audio driver if the latest version of the driver is already installed.

 It can be quite annoying to have to switch browsers when you need to play 5.1 surround.
 We hope one of the methods mentioned above helped you play 5.1 surround via Chrome.